JackBorah/get-wow-data/README.md

 I will make some solution for this even if its just another cheatsheet with a list of bonus id's and their effects.
 #### Item context
 Where the item was created.
+Incomplete list
 | Context 	| Value          	|
 |---------	|----------------	|
 | 1       	| Normal Dungeon 	|